adaltas/node-nikita/packages/core/src/file/cache.coffee.md

 * `cache_dir` (path)
   If local_cache is not a string, the cache file path is resolved from cache dir and cache file.
   By default: './'
 * `cache_file` (string | boolean)
   Alias for "target".
 * `cache_local` (boolean)
   Apply to SSH mode, treat the cache file and directories as local from where the command is used instead of over SSH.
+* `cookies` (array)
+  Extra cookies  to include in the request when sending HTTP to a server.
 * `fail` (boolean)
   Send an error if the HTTP response code is invalid.
 Similar to the curl option of the same name.
 * `force` (boolean)
   Overwrite the target file if it exists, bypass md5 verification.
 * `http_headers` (array)
   Extra header  to include in the request when sending HTTP to a server.
 * `location` (boolean)
   If the server reports that the requested page has moved to a different location (indicated with a Location: header and a 3XX response code), this option will make curl redo the request on the new place.
 * `proxy` (string)
   Use the specified HTTP proxy.
 If the port number is not specified, it is assumed at port 1080.
 See curl(1) man page.
 * `source` (path)
   File, HTTP URL, FTP, GIT repository.
 File is the default protocol if source is provided without any.
 * `target` (string | boolean)
   Cache the file on the executing machine, equivalent to cache unless an ssh connection is provided.
 If a string is provided, it will be the cache path.
   Default to the basename of source.

 ## Callback Parameters